 |Post-Race Drink||Chocolate milk with peanut butter protein powder|

 I have had some success in the pool in masters swimming.
-I am a multi-time YMCA national champion, YMCA masters national record holder, and am a 17-time USMS All-American.
+I am a multi-time YMCA national champion, YMCA masters national record holder, and am a 24-time USMS All-American.
 My #1 rankings have come in the butterfly and IM events, and most recently a couple breaststroke events!
 I was also the oldest woman to compete in the USA sectional meet in Austin, Texas in 2019.

 I love being around my teammates and coaches at practices and at meets, and I very much enjoy the "process" of training!
 Swimming keeps me young and motivated!